getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 We'll see in detail in a later chapter exactly how the `Object.prototype.toString...` bit works, but briefly, we can inspect the internal sub-type by borrowing the base default `toString()` method, and you can see it reveals that `strObject` is an object that was in fact created by the `String` constructor.

 The primitive value `"I am a string"` is not an object, it's a primitive literal and immutable value.
-To perform operations on it, such as checking its length, modifying its contents, etc, a `String` object is required.
+To perform operations on it, such as checking its length, accessing its individual character contents, etc, a `String` object is required.

 Luckily, the language automatically coerces a `"string"` primitive to a `String` object when necessary, which means you almost never need to explicitly create the Object form.
 It is **strongly preferred** by the majority of the JS community to use the literal form for a value, where possible, rather than the constructed object form.